UCF/terraform-aws-apprunner-mysql/modules/ecr/README.md

 # ECR Repositories based on App-Env List combination

 This module uses the appenvlist module in order to spin up a number of ECR repositories based on the application names and environment names fed to the first appenvlist module.
-Note that the Terraform terquirement refers to the OpenTofu version required.
+Note that the Terraform requirement refers to the OpenTofu version required.

 <-- BEGIN TF DOCS -->